History of YouTube: Modern era, continued feature trim down and refinement (2019–present)

 On May 28, 2024, YouTube began adding "YouTube Playables" to its home page.
 Playables are video games that can be played directly on YouTube without the need of downloading them.

 On September 19, 2024, YouTube added ads to the sides of videos when paused.

-In November 2024, YouTube announced that Shorts will be going all the way up to 3 minutes, and from then on all vertical videos 3 minutes of length or shorter would be turned into Shorts.
+In October 2024, YouTube announced that it would increase the maximum length of Shorts to three minutes, and that any vertical or square video that is three minutes or shorter would automatically become Shorts when uploaded.

 On December 20, 2024, YouTube introduced new guidelines prohibiting videos with clickbait titles to enhance content quality and combat misinformation.
 The platform aims to penalize creators using misleading or sensationalized titles, with potential actions including video removal or channel suspension.
 According to YouTube, this guideline will gradually roll out in India first, but will expand to more countries in the coming months.

 On July 30, 2025, amid the implementation of the Online Safety Act 2023 in the United Kingdom, Google announced that it would begin to enforce "age assurance" policies for selected users in the United States as a trial.
 Machine learning will be used to determine the age of the user (regardless of any account information indicating their age) and restrict access to certain content and features across all Google properties, including YouTube (including, in particular, disabling personalized advertising and enabling certain digital wellbeing limits), if they are assumed to be under 18.
 On YouTube, this will be based on factors such as searches and video history, and the age of the account.
-The user must go through age verification via payment, scanned ID, or selfie to access all features if they are detected to be a minor.
+The user must go through age verification via payment, scanned ID, or selfie to access all features if they are assumed to be a minor.

+In September 2025, YouTube began to restore channels that had been banned for spreading misinformation.

+On December 17, 2025, the Academy of Motion Picture Arts and Sciences (AMPAS) announced that YouTube had acquired the exclusive global broadcast rights to the Academy Awards beginning in 2029, ending the event's long-term association with ABC.

+In January 2026, YouTube started taking technical measures trying to prevent background playback on the mobile website for non-premium users.

+In August 2026 YouTube announced that it would count a view as soon as a video starts to play for non-shorts videos beginning later that same month.
+It also announced that the watch time and shorts view requirements to be monitized under the YouTube partner program would be doubled beginning in February 2027.